1.9. Nouveau Server Installation

 To start the nouveau server:

-We ship a basic nouveau.yaml configuration with useful defaults; that file for details.
+We ship a basic nouveau.yaml configuration with useful defaults; see that file for details.

 nouveau.yaml: